Carteret Islands: Post-European contact history

 The inhabitants of the Carteret Islands have lived in this island group for more than 200 years.
 The islands are named in honor of Philip Carteret, who discovered the set of islands aboard on 24 June 1767.

 When visited in 1830 by Benjamin Morrell in the schooner Antarctic, several islands had a native population who were growing a variety of crops.
 One small island was uninhabited and covered with heavy timber.
 With the approval of the area's ruler, Morrell's crew began construction on the southwest corner of the island in the northeast part of the atoll, with the intent to harvest snail meat and edible bird nests for the Chinese market.

 Departing after a fatal attack on his crew, Morrell named the islands the Massacre Islands.

 Food staples have been cultivated: taro and coconut and fishing supports the people.
 The area had been inhabited for about 1,000 years before European contact in about 1880, when the copra trade and other activities altered the economy and customs.
 Population grew rapidly in the early 1900s, and overcrowding in the 1930s caused a population decline.
 In recent years, climate change has had an immense impact on Carteret Islands.
 The sea level has risen and led to coastal erosion and flooding.
 This has contaminated the water supply for drinking and agriculture.
 The islanders’ crop yield has been significantly impacted and led to food shortages.
 These issues have forced residents to leave the land their ancestors have lived on for thousands of years.
-In the 1990s the islanders were identified for thousands of years.
 In the 1990s the islanders were identified as economic and environmental refugees.
 The Carteret Islands have recently received international attention for being the first climate refugees.